fsantanna/pingus/ceu/README.md

 <!-- the way entities interact in real time -->
-The high development costs contrasting with the low impact on performance appeals for alternatives with productivity in mind, especially considering that is the game logic that varies the most between projects.
+The high development costs contrasting with the low impact on performance appeals for alternatives with productivity in mind, especially considering that it is the game logic that varies the most between projects.

-@FIG_NEW(sweeney.png,
-         Three "kinds" of code,
-         350)

 [sweeney]: https://www.cs.princeton.edu/~dpw/popl/06/Tim-POPL.ppt